0xPolygonMiden/miden-base/docs/architecture/component_templates.md

 - `slot`: Specifies the slot index in which the root of the map will be placed
 - `values`: Contains a list of map entries, defined by a `key` and `value`

-Where `key`s and `value`s are word-long values, which can be defined as placeholders.
+Where `key`s and `value`s are word values, which can be defined as placeholders.

 In the example, the third storage entry defines a storage map.